Protagonists: Chris Redfield | Leon S. Kennedy

 Voice: Brian Matt-Uhl

-The leader of the Umbrella Trashsweepers ("UT" for short), who are also referred to as "Cleaners," he has been sent to Sheena Island to remove evidence of Umbrella's crimes.
-Unlike his subordinates, he is a normal, albeit masked, human.
+The mysterious leader of the Umbrella Trashsweepers (Undertaker Unit or "UT" for short), who are also referred to as "Cleaners."
+He has been sent to Sheena Island by Umbrella HQ to remove evidence of Umbrella's crimes.
+Unlike his subordinates, he is a normal, albeit masked, and skilled human.

 - Arch-Enemy: The final possible one, and in his case, only by virtue of coming to clean up the Sheena Island incident during the time Ark is on the island.